nathanreyes/vue-screen-utils/README.md

 ### Screens Plugin

-vue-media-query provides a plugin that allows for defining screen size configuration and using that configuration to create computed props as needed.
+Use the `screens` plugin to map screen size keys to media query values and derive computed props from the screen sizes.

 1. Import the plugin.